wuolah/test-frontend-developer/README.md

 ### Bonus ✨

-The interface should display a reminder notification to users who have confirmed attendance one week before the event.
+- The event details view should display a countdown timer.
+- The interface should display a reminder notification to users who have confirmed attendance one week before the event.
 Please provide your theoretical approach on how you would implement this processing (implementation is not required).

 ### API